django/new-features/README.md

 # Django Features

-This is a example of a repository that contains the new feature ideas for the Django web framework.
+This is an example of a repository that contains the new feature ideas for the Django web framework.
 This repository is for display purposes only and should not be used.